mre/endler.dev/content/2020/folklore/index.md

 status._

-Originally a plank of wood at the front of a horse-drawn carriage to protect the driver from mud 'dashed' backwards by a horses hooves.
+Originally a plank of wood at the front of a horse-drawn carriage to protect the driver from mud 'dashed' backward by a horses hooves.

 When automobiles were manufactured, the board in front of the driver was given the same name.
 That was the logical place to put the necessary gauges so the driver could see them easily.
-In time, the term became more associated with the readouts than then protection it offered.
+In time, the term became more associated with the readouts than the protection it offered.
 [Reference](https://www.quora.com/What-common-phrases-are-derived-from-obsolete-technologies/answer/Geoffrey-Widdison)

 {{ figure(src="./dashboard.png",caption="A dashboard of a horse carriage.",